joeytakeda/misc/table.md

 ```

 @xml:spacesignals an intention about how white space should be managed by applications.
+**Status**Optional**Datatype**teidata.enumerated**Legal values are:**

-**Status**Optional**Datatype**teidata.enumerated**Legal values are:**defaultsignals that the application's default white-space processing modes are acceptablepreserveindicates the intent that applications preserve all white space**Note**The  [XML specification](http://www.w3.org/TR/REC-xml/#sec-white-space)  provides further guidance on the use of this attribute.
+default signals that the application's default white-space processing modes are acceptablesignals that the application's default white-space processing modes are acceptablepreserve indicates the intent that applications preserve all white spaceindicates the intent that applications preserve all white space

+**Note**The  [XML specification](http://www.w3.org/TR/REC-xml/#sec-white-space)  provides further guidance on the use of this attribute.
 Note that many parsers may not handle xml:space correctly.